sohail20/invoice-reader/README.md

 ### Prerequisites

-To get started with Modrik, ensure you have the following prerequisites installed and set up:
+To get started with Invoice Reader, ensure you have the following prerequisites installed and set up:

 * Node.js 18.x or later (recommended to use Node.js 20.x or later)